-Children that are new to a daycare environment are just learning which behaviors are socially acceptable and how to manage their natural impulse to react physically to events that frustrate or anger them.
+Children that are new to a preschool or daycare environment are just learning which behaviors are socially acceptable and how to manage their natural impulse to react physically to events that frustrate or anger them.

 Preschool teachers can help children learn which behaviors are socially acceptable by:

 - Modeling positive conflict resolution and non-physical problem solving

 - Encouraging and praising children's attempts to use good conflict resolution and problem solving

 - Helping children develop vocabulary necessary to describe feelings, needs and frustrations